Pawtucket, Rhode Island: Catholic schools

 The Quality Hill section of Pawtucket is home to St. Raphael Academy.
 It is a private college preparatory school founded on the basis of St. John the Baptist de la Salle.
 "Saints" is a small school consisting of roughly 500 students with a student to teacher ratio of about 15:2.
 The "Saints and Lady Saints" are very successful in sports including baseball, football, basketball, and softball.
 St. Raphael Academy is a rival of William E. Tolman.
 The two schools took part in a Thanksgiving Day football game that was played in McCoy Stadium for over 70 years, though game is no longer played.
 William E. Tolman now competes annually against its fellow Pawtucket public high school Charles E. Shea, rather than against St. Raphael Academy, a private Catholic high school.

-Pawtucket was home to Bishop Keough High School, a small all-girls catholic high school in the Fairlawn neighborhood.
+Pawtucket was home to Bishop Keough High School, a small all-girls Catholic high school in the Fairlawn neighborhood.

 The city also has three Catholic elementary schools: St. Cecilia School, St. Teresa School and Woodlawn Catholic Regional School.

 Infrastructure

 Transportation

 Pawtucket is served by several RIPTA local bus routes plus the R-Line.
-Pawtucket/Central Falls station on the MBTA Commuter Rail Providence/Stoughton Line is planned to open on January 23, 2023, replacing the former station that closed in 1981.
+Pawtucket/Central Falls station on the MBTA Commuter Rail Providence/Stoughton Line opened on January 23, 2023, replacing the former station that closed in 1981.